VariantEffect/MaveDB/docs/source/upload_guide.rst

 Creating a complete entry in MaveDB requires several pieces of data and metadata.
 This document includes a checklist of what is required to deposit a study and a description of the required metadata.

+For more information on how a dataset in MaveDB is structured, including descriptions of experiment sets, experiments, and score sets, please see :ref:`Record types`.

 Metadata formatting
 ###################################